RAbo-Github/caad002x/README.md

 14) HappyBirthdayApp: loads contact users and send them birthday messages.
 It uses a Loader to get the user contacts (if permission is allowed) and send an email to the contact of our choice determined by a click.
+15) LoadFromAssets: apps illustrating the use of files in Android.